 Just as you would cite and reference a paraphrase or a direct quote, so too must you cite and reference any graphics that you use that were created by someone else or that were based on someone else’s data.
 Indicate the source of any graphic or data you have borrowed.
-Whenever you borrow a graphic or data from some other source, document that fact in the figure title using an in-text citation.
+Whenever you borrow a graphic or data from some other source, document that fact using an in-text citation.
 You should also include the reference information in the reference list.

 Guidelines for using graphics